Bernasor10/lab2/README.md

 - **Home**: The main page of my website.
 Provides the overview about myself, and my socials.
 - **About Me**: This section contains all about myself and my favorite quotes.
 - **Playlist**: Lists of my favorite tracks on Spotify.
-- **Contact Me**: A section where you can write your thoughts about my personal website, and provide feedbacks, and also you can find my email here.
+- **Contact Me**: A section where you can write your thoughts about my personal website, provide feedbacks, and also you can find my email here.

 ## Technologies Used
 - HTML